13 Incredible Health Benefits Of Lemons And Nutritional Value

 Studies show that vitamin C has anti-inflammatory properties and can be used for treating conditions like acne vulgaris (19).

-These are the ways lemons can benefit you.
-Lemons have also been used in a few other ways, though there is no concrete research to support their use.
-Anecdotal evidence supports these benefits – which we shall cover now.
+These are a few proven ways in which lemons can benefit you.
+Lemons have also been used in a few other ways, though there is no concrete research to support their beneficial effects in those applications.
+Anecdotal evidence supports the benefits covered below.

 10. Lemons May Reduce Wrinkles